 From:

 Sent: Thursday, June 17, 2010 8:09 AM

 To:

+Cc:

-Cc: RE: Suspect Databases #LE1001715
+Subject: RE: Suspect Databases #LE1001715

-Attachments: SGF33171.pdf; Suspect Person.doc
+Attachments: SGF33171.pdf, Suspect Person.doc

-Good Morning, ResearchI am not sure if you received an answer to your inquiry as to the "SUSPECT" Databases.
+Good Morning, and an answer to your inquiry as to the "SUSPECT" Databases.

 The Suspect Person Database, this is handled by the Violent Crime Analysis Branch (VCAB).
 I have attached a copy of both submission forms for your review and completion.
 For additional information on Suspect "Person", please contact Complete or Complete for additional assistance at VCAB; phone 304-